Mexican Authorities on High Alert After Cartel Shootout in 'Protected' Southern State

-A brazen shootout and assassination occurred this week in one of Mexico’s most protected states.
+A brazen shootout and assassination occurred this week in one of Mexico’s most protected states, Chiapas, in the southern border region.
 The spark of violence placed authorities on high alert since the region is where President Andres Manuel Lopez Obrador plans to retire to after his term ends.

 Gunmen carried out an ambush-style attack in the city of Tuxtla Gutierrez, killing a high-profile member of the Sinaloa Cartel and several of his bodyguards.
 Hours later, the attackers ambushed police and soldiers, injuring a total of nine near the town of Pantelho.